dcit202Andriod/Group-26---Recipe_app/README.md

 > SEMANYOH NISSI KEKELI(Group leader) [10948508] (lordofcodess): Was delegated the task of working on the home page with image slider and did it to full effect.

-> KINBOBOYE PRINCESS NAOMI: Was delegated the task of creating the nav bar and accomplished it.
+> AKINBOBOYE PRINCESS NAOMI [10969875] (princessnaomii): Was delegated the task of creating the nav bar and accomplished it.

 > TAY ANDREW KWESI, OFOSU ELIZABETH [10945805] (Lyzzie-leo), ADDO JUDE NYAMEBA BEDIAKO: Were delgated the task of creating the add recipe page.